-Many problems of mathematical physics and electromagnetics are related to the Laplacian [1].
-In recent papers [2-9], the classical Fourier projection method [10, 11] for solving boundary-value problems (BVPs) for the Laplace and Helmholtz equations in canonical domains has been extended in order to address similar differential problems in simply connected starlike domains, whose boundaries may be regarded as an anisotropically stretched unit circle centered at the origin.
+In recent papers [1-8], the classical Fourier projection method [9, 10] for solving boundary value problems (BVPs) for the Laplace and Helmholtz equations in canonical domains has been extended in order to address similar differential problems in simply connected starlike domains, whose boundaries may be regarded as an anisotropically stretched unit circle centered at the origin.

-In this contribution, a suitable technique useful to compute the coefficients of the Fourier-like expansion representing the solution of the Dirichlet boundary-value problem for the Laplace equation in complex annular domains is presented.
-In particular, the boundaries of the considered domains are supposed to be defined by the so-called Gielis formula [12].
-Regular functions are assumed to describe the boundary values, but the proposed approach can be easily generalized in the case of weakened hypotheses.
+In this contribution, a suitable technique useful to compute the coefficients of the Fourier-Hankel expansion representing the solution of the Robin boundary value problem for the Helmholtz equation in complex annular domains is presented.
+In particular, the boundaries of the considered domains are supposed to be defined by the so-called Gielis formula [11].
+Regular functions are assumed to describe the boundary values, but the proposed approach can be easily generalized in case of weakened hypotheses.

 In order to verify and validate the developed methodology, a suitable numerical procedure based on the computer algebra system Mathematica[®] has been adopted.
-By using such a procedure, a point-wise convergence of the Fourier-like series representation of the solution has been observed in the regular points of the boundaries, with Gibbs-like phenomena potentially occurring in the quasi-cusped points.
-The obtained numerical results are in good agreement with theoretical findings by Carleson [13].
+By using such a procedure, a point-wise convergence of the Fourier-Hankel series representation